rca(1) General Commands Manual rca(1)

 Integer mode is selected with any of the following commands, which

-also choose the default display format: D (signed decimal), H
+also choose the default printing format: D (signed decimal), H

 By default the width of rca's integers is the maximum supported,

-Values will be masked to the current word width for both use and
+Values are masked to the current word width for both use and

 display, whether they are input by the user or result from an

 operation.
-Arithmetic on all values will be signed.
+Arithmetic on all values is signed.
 If floating

 operations are used on width-restricted integers, the width

-restriction will be ignored for the operation, but masking will
+restriction is ignored for the operation, but masking will happen

 Numeric separators